Nano flake

 In a general meaning a Nano flake is a flake (that is, an uneven piece of material with one dimension substantially smaller than the other two) with at least one nanometric dimension (that is, between 1 and 100 nm).
 A flake is not necessarily perfectly flat but it is characterized by a plate-like form or structure.
 There are nanoflakes of all sorts of materials.

 In a more restricted meaning, in the context of solar energy, Nano flakes are a type of semiconductor that has potential for solar energy creation as the product itself is only in the prototype phase.
 With its crystalline structure the crystals are able to absorb light and harvest 30 percent of solar energy directed at its surface.

 Structure

 Nano flakes have a structure that contains tiny crystals in which millions of these crystals could fit into a single square centimeter.
 The tiny crystals absorb the sunlight and use the solar energy to convert it to electricity.
 This perfect crystalline structure is why this product can revolutionize solar energy.
 The large surface to volume ratio and the texture of the surface of this nano structure provides a larger absorption rate of the sun's light energy.
-Also researchers are working on trying to combine it with different semiconducting materials since the usual requirements of a need for a similar crystal structure for the carrier substrate is less stressed in the Nano flakes structure.
-The carrier substrate in the Nano flakes purpose is to permit growth of the nano structures and works as a contact for the Nano structures when they are actively absorbing the sun's energy.
+Work is ongoing to combine it with different semiconducting materials since the usual requirements of a need for a similar crystal structure for the carrier substrate is less stressed in the Nano flakes structure.
+The carrier substrate in the nano flakes purpose is to permit growth of the nano structures and works as a contact for the Nano structures when they are actively absorbing the sun's energy.